ARW4/FPL_Project/README.md

 ## R Script ®️
 ### R Packages
-The below table shows the packages that were used for this project and a breif note on the purpose and use that the packages had.
+The below table shows the packages that were used for this project and a brief note on the purpose and use that the packages had.
 | R Package | Useage |
 |---- |---- |
 | conflicted | Used to resolve conflicts from functions between packages |